ibm-cloud-docs/codeengine/cmd_defs.md

 :   The amount of memory that is set for the function.
 Use `M` for megabytes or `G` for gigabytes.
 For valid values, see [Supported memory and CPU combinations](/docs/codeengine?topic=codeengine-mem-cpu-combo).
 This value is *optional*.
 The default value is `4G`.

 `--no-wait`, `--nw`
 :   Submit the build run and do not wait for this build run to complete.
 If you specify the `--no-wait` option, the build run submit begins and does not wait.
 Use the `buildrun get` command to check the build run status.
 This value is *optional*.
-The default value is `true`.
+The default value is `false`.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
 This value is *optional*.